The Ultimate Leg Exercise: How to Do Bulgarian Split Squats

 Before we get into how to do this single-leg exercise with proper form, let's talk about why you should be doing it in the first place!

-No equipment needed – Probably one of the greatest things about this exercise is that you don't need weights to feel your legs burning!
-So, if you have limited equipment at home or traveling, you can easily incorporate this exercise into your workout routine to continue making progress.
+- No equipment needed – Probably one of the greatest things about this exercise is that you don't need weights to feel your legs burning!
+So, if you have limited equipment at home or traveling, you can easily incorporate this exercise into your workout routine to continue making progress on the go!

-Help fix muscle imbalances – As we know now, unilateral exercises, like Bulgarian split squats help to improve side-to-side muscle imbalances.
+- Help fix muscle imbalances – Unilateral exercises, like Bulgarian split squats help to improve side-to-side muscle imbalances.
 These imbalances are quite common because most people tend to favor one side of their body when doing everyday tasks.
 By working on one side of your body independently from the other you improve any imbalances you may have while also reducing the chances of letting one side of your body take over.

 How to do a Bulgarian split squat